 I say this not to minimise the horror, size or significance of what has come out but to emphasis it further.
 You see, the current narrative is that abusive and sinful behaviour is about one or two celebrity pastors letting fame go to their head and using that power and popularity for evil.
 But the Fletcher case is different to the Ravi Zacharias and the Bill Hybels cases.
 So, it is important for us to understand what makes it different.

-In response to Julie Roys I argued that the problem with Fletcher is that whilst not famous and at all known to most of us, it is obvious from the testimony coming out that within a certain circle within evangelicalism he had a lot of influence and power, in the background.
-Lee Furney hit the nail on the head with this response.
+In response to Julie Roys I argued that the problem with Fletcher is that whilst not famous and at all known to most of us, it is obvious from the testimony coming out that within a certain circle within evangelicalism he had a lot of influence and power, in the background, in the shadows.

 It is exactly from within the shadows that fear comes.
 It is exactly within the shadows, in the dark places out of sight where evil happens.
 Furthermore, this perhaps helps explain why we have this dichotomy where people are saying “I’m afraid” and others are saying “but there is nothing to be afraid of.”